Office of the Comptroller of the Currency (OCC), Treasury.

 Comments: Comments submitted in response to this notice will be summarized and included in the request for OMB approval.
 All comments will become a matter of public record.
 Comments are invited on:

-(a) Whether the collections of information are necessary for the proper performance of the OCC's functions, including whether the information has practical utility;
+(a) Whether the collections of information are necessary for the proper Start Printed Page 33811performance of the OCC's functions, including whether the information has practical utility;

 (b) The accuracy of the OCC's estimates of the burden of the information collections, including the validity of the methodology and assumptions used;